Designing Incident Reporting Systems for Harms from General-Purpose AI: Appendix: Additional Background Information

 \subsubsection{Many policy proposals we reviewed are conflicting, unclear, or lack implementation details.}

 Sources have proposed a variety of incident reporting systems, often with different design choices and policy goals.
-These include proposals for: systems for AI developers to submit voluntary reports to governments or third parties (Brundage et al. 2020; Muehlhauser 2023; Shrishak 2023); user reporting systems operated by the UN or a new (inter)national body (Raji, Costanza-Chock, and Buolamwini 2023; Mulgan et al. 2023); a private system for AI developers to share dangerous model evaluation results (Shevlane et al. 2023); and international incident information-sharing (Shoker et al. 2023).
+These include proposals for: systems for AI developers to submit voluntary reports to governments or third parties \cite{brundage_toward_2020, muehlhauser_12_2023, shrishak_how_2023}; user reporting systems operated by the UN or a new (inter)national body \cite{raji_change_2023, mulgan_case_2023}; a private system for AI developers to share dangerous model evaluation results \cite{shevlane_model_2023}; and international incident information-sharing \cite{shoker_confidence-building_2023}.
 Proposals vary in whether they call for reports to be publicly disclosed, confidential, or anonymous.